 For example, Congress expanded the definition of hate crimes in 2009, adding protections against crimes based on gender identity or sexual orientation and allowing a federal prosecution when it is in the public interest.

-Roanoke Times staff writers Neil Harvey and Mike Niziolek contributed to this report.
+Staff writers Neil Harvey and Mike Niziolek contributed to this article.